-Returns the number of symbol string enumerations possible in a symbol graph int GetSymbolCount(lpsyg)
+Action Returns the number of symbol string enumerations possible in a symbol graph

+Module RC Manager

+Called By Application

+Syntax int GetSymbolCount(lpsyg)

-Parameter Туре Description lpsyg LPSYG Pointer to symbol graph symbol graph.
+Parameter Туре Description

+lpsyg LPSYG Pointer to symbol graph

+Return Value This function returns the number of possible symbol strings that can be generated from the symbol graph.
 Returns -1 for any graph that can generate more than 32,767 symbol strings.

-This function returns the number of possible symbol strings that can be generated from the returns the value 2, because two symbol strings can be generated ("example" and

-For example, if the symbol graph lpsyg is ex { a | u } mple, a call to GetSymbolCount
+for example, if the symbol graph $lpsyg$ is ex { a u } mple, a call to GetSymbolCount eturns the value 2, because two symbol strings can be generated ("example" and exumple").

-"exumple").

-EnumSymbols, FirstSymbolFromGraph, GetSymbolMaxLength
+See Also EnumSymbols, FirstSymbolFromGraph, GetSymbolMaxLength